-Dr Bruce Simons-Morton, EdD, MPH Senior Investigator, National Institutes of Health
+Dr Bruce Simons-Morton, Senior Investigator, National Institutes of Health

 Dr. Simons-Morton’s career has included distinguished contributions to academia, public health, and research.

 As Professor of Behavioral Science at the University of Texas School of Public Health he developed the MATCH framework for the systematic development of effective prevention programmes, taught behavior change theory and health promotion practice methods to graduate students, and lead a programme of research on child and adolescent health behavior.